hughobrien/zfs-remote-mirror/README.md

 Then:

 	# service sshd restart
-	# rm /usr/home/hugh/knox-ca

 SSH Client
 ----------
-Now we'll generate a user identity and sign it with the CA key, and we'll do it properly by using *ssh-agent*.
+Now we'll generate a login and sign it with the CA key, and we'll do it properly by using *ssh-agent*.
 This allows us the security of having password protected keys without the hassle of entering the password every time.
 We unlock the key once, add it to the agent, and it's available until we logout. *ssh-agent* operates as a wrapper around a shell so firstly we have to work out what shell you're using.

 	hugh@local$ ssh-agent $(grep $(whoami) /etc/passwd | cut -d ':' -f 7)

 You can avoid that junk if you already know what shell you're using, *echo $0* or *echo $SHELL* can sometimes also contain the shell name, but not too reliably.

 Now we're in a sub-shell of the *ssh-agent* process, time to generate the new ID.
-You should use a password here, possibly the same password as you use to login to your local system, as this key will grant access to the user account on the remote system.

 	hugh@local$ ssh-keygen -t ed25519 -f ~/.ssh/knox-shell

 Sign the key.
 The *-I* flag is just a comment.

-	hugh@local$ ssh-keygen -s ~/.ssh/knox-ca -I knox-shell -n hugh ~/.ssh/knox-shell.pub
+	hugh@local$ ssh-keygen -s ~/.ssh/knox-ca -I knox-shell -n root ~/.ssh/knox-shell

 Now we tell *ssh* to use this key when connecting to *knox*.
 We can add some fanciness while we're at it.
 Edit your *~/.ssh/config*: